Internet personality: Interacting with fans

 Meetups are often a way internet celebrities interact with fans in real life.
-Occasionally, an internet celebrity might organize a meetup and invite fans to meet them at a certain place and time without proper organization.
+Occasionally, an internet personality might organize a meetup and invite fans to meet them at a certain place and time without proper organization.
 This can attract crowds of fans, causing disorderly or even unsafe situations.
 For example, Tanacon was an organization produced in collaboration with talent manager Michael Weist involving a group of internet celebrities who were set to meet paying fans, but did not follow through.
 Because of the disorganized setup, the meetup resulted in chaos.

 Alternatively, events can be organized at a venue with security personnel.
 VidCon is an annual organized video conference designed for people interested in online videos.
 It invites internet content creators to participate in events for paying fans, such as performances, panels, and meet-and-greets.

 Effect on fans

 Internet celebrities can draw in a devoted crowd of fans whether their reach is small or wide.
 A scholarly article published from Thammasat University in Thailand explains that the younger generation is becoming more attracted to the path of fame compared to the typical intellectual development and financial security route.